Some important information about the IELTS test:

 Both versions of the test cover all four language skills – listening, reading, writing and speaking.
 Everyone takes the same Listening and Speaking tests.
 There are different Reading and Writing tests for the Academic and General Training modules.

 Test Centres in Canada offer only the paper-based IELTS test.
 Headphones are NOT used by Global Village Toronto Exams for the Listening test.

 Identity Document- Important Information

 For Canadian test centres, the National ID is the Canadian Permanent Resident (PR) Card only.
-Only passports (from any country) and Canadian PR cards are accepted for the IELTS test.
+Only passports (from any country), Canadian PR cards and Canadian refugee claimant documents are accepted as ID for the IELTS test.
 Canadian citizenship cards, driver’s licenses, health cards, or any non-Canadian form of National ID are NOT acceptable.
-Your passport or Canadian PR card must be valid at the time of your registration and on the day of your test.
+Your passport/PR card/refugee claimant document must be valid at the time of your registration and on the day of your test.

-You must bring your original and valid passport or Canadian PR card on your test day, without it you will not be permitted to write the test.
+You must bring your original and valid passport/PR card/refugee claimant document on your test day, without it you will not be permitted to write the test.
 The ID document you present on your test day must match the ID document submitted with your application form.
 Do not send your passport away for extension or any other purpose until after your test.
-If you do not have your original and valid passport or Canadian PR card with you on the day of your test, you will NOT be permitted to write the test and you will NOT be eligible for a test date transfer or refund.
+If you do not have your original and valid passport/PR card/refugee claimant document with you on the day of your test, you will NOT be permitted to write the test and you will NOT be eligible for a test date transfer or refund.